Joseph Noel Paton: Family

 In 1858, he married Margaret Gourlay Ferrier and the couple had 11 children (four daughters and seven sons).
 Their eldest son, Diarmid Noel Paton (1859–1928), became a Regius Professor of physiology at the University of Glasgow during 1906.

 Their second son.
 Frederick W.F.
 Noel Paton (1861–1914), was Director General of Commercial Intelligence and Statistics for India and was a noted illustrator.

-Another son, Ranald Alexander Noel Paton (born 8 June 1864), also a portrait painter, who married Winifred Jane Wallace.
+Another son, Ranald Alexander Noel Paton (born 8 June 1864), was also a portrait painter and married Winifred Jane Wallace.

 His daughter, Hamilton Lora Paton (1868–1921), is buried 10 m to his east with her husband, Robert Scott Moncrieff (1862–1923).
 Hamilton and Robert's daughter Madeline Scott Moncrieff married James Gordon McIntyre, Lord Sorn.